Wenhao-Yang/GradientFrequencyAttention/README.md

 # Gradient Frequency Attention
-My code for 'Gradient Frequency Attention: Tell Neural Networks where speaker information is.'
+This is the code for '**Gradient Frequency Attention: Tell Neural Networks where speaker information is.**'

 ### 1.Datasets